Asabeneh/JavaScript-for-Everyone/readMe.md

 #### Exercises:Classes

 ## Regular Expressions
-Regular expression is a small program language which is used with many programming langagues.
+Regular expression is a small program language which is used with many programming languages.
 Regular expression match or search for a pattern.
 We use ' or '' to create a string data type.
 We can create a pattern in two ways.

 ### Creating a pattern
 ```js
 let pattern = /love/;
 let pattern = new RegEx('love');
 ```
-### Creatign a pattern with flags: global flag (g), case insensitive flag(i)
+### Creating a pattern with flags: global flag (g), case insensitive flag(i)
 ```js
 let pattern = /love/gi; // declaring a regex pattern
 let pattern = new RegEx('love','gi');  // declaring a regex pattern using RegEx object